 Around 78% of B2B marketers report that having referral program has helped them generate “leads of good or excellent quality,” says Social Media Today in a report.

 In addition, 60% of marketers cite referral marketing as a major source of generating a high volume of leads, while 54% of B2B marketers view referrals offer a lower cost-per-lead.

 “Referral marketing is one of the lowest cost-per lead growth channels available to you today,” Social Media Today notes.

-Last but certainly not least, 88% of marketers report combining a referral program with a loyal marketing program for their marketing mix.
+Last but certainly not least, 88% of marketers report combining a referral program with a loyalty marketing program for their marketing mix.